YaoYinYing/rosetta_finder/README.md

     for variant in variants
 ]

-# Run the Rosetta tasks
+# Run the tasks
 rosetta.run(inputs=tasks)

+# Or create a distributed runs with structure labels (-nstruct)
+options=[...] # Passing an optional list of options that will be used to all structure models rosetta.run(nstruct=nstruct, inputs=options)

 # Analyze the results
 analyser = RosettaEnergyUnitAnalyser(score_file=rosetta.output_scorefile_dir)